itemarklee/CIO1C04_IOT_PROJECT/README.md

   - File: g49AWSRules.jpg

 #2.
 For AWS IoT
-- Purpose: The following are required to validate the device to use with AWS IoT.
+- Purpose: The following are required to validate the device (RaspberryPi) to use with AWS IoT.
   - File: aws-iot-rootCA.crt
   - File: tp-iot-certificate.pem.crt
   - File: tp-iot-private.pem.key